PennStateLefty/container-apps-store-api-microservice/README.md

 ## Deploy via GitHub Actions

 > **IMPORTANT NOTE**: This version differs from the upstream in that it leverages Azure Container Registry rather than GitHub Packages to store container images.
-The deployment GitHub Workflow has been modified accordingly and now expects the following GitHub Action Secrets in addition to the others mentioned in this guide:
+The deployment GitHub Workflow has been modified accordingly and now expects the following GitHub Action Secrets in addition to the others mentioned in this guide

-1. ACR_PASSWORD
-2. ACR_USERNAME
+> **Pre-Requisites**: A Resource Group against which to create a Service Principal per the instructions in the AZURE_CREDENTIALS secret section

 The entire solution is configured with [GitHub Actions](https://github.com/features/actions) and [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) for CI/CD.
 1. Fork the sample repo